JulianKlug/stroke-receptive-fields/README.md

 0. utils/resolve_RAPID_4D_maps: resolve RAPID maps with 4 dimensions
     - get_RAPID_4D_list: find subjects with 4D RAPID maps
     - resolve_RAPID_4D_maps : reduce dimensions to 3D of given subjects (subjects may need to be downloaded from the server first as this function requires an Xserver for graphical feedback)
+--> Add this point data can be uploaded to a remote server
 1. skull_strip/skull_strip_wrapper.py : batch skull strip native CTs of multiple patients and segment CSF
 2. matlab/perfCT_coregistration_wrapper.m : coregister perfusion CT to betted native CT
 3. matlab/perfCT_normalisation_wrapper.m : normalise perfusion CT and native CT to CT_MNI

 MRI :

+(0. matlab/dwi_mri_coregistration_wrapper.m : if DWI is used, it has to be coregistered to T2 first)
-- matlab/mri_coreg_normalisation_wrapper.m : recenter subject CT, co-register T2 to subject CT, co-register T2 to CT-MNI and normalise to CT-MNI
+1. matlab/mri_coreg_normalisation_wrapper.m : recenter subject CT, co-register T2 to subject CT, co-register T2 to CT-MNI and normalise to CT-MNI

 Post:
 As RAPID performs excessive skull-stripping, same crop has to be applied to lesion maps to remove lesions without underlying input data.